Far from Washington, Rep. Omar's constituents see the Israel controversy in a different light

 He said he believed the House resolution, which condemned all "hateful expressions of intolerance," was a "waste of time" that did nothing to address what he described as "the materialities of racism," such as the water crisis in Flint, Michigan.

-"We want to hold everyone accountable," said Rae Young, 22, a at the University of Minnesota who sat at Bordertown with a copy of "Maus," a graphic novel about the Holocaust.
+"We want to hold everyone accountable," said Rae Young, 22, an undergraduate at the University of Minnesota who sat at Bordertown with a copy of "Maus," a graphic novel about the Holocaust.

 "If there's Jewish folks in your community who think you're making anti-Semitic comments, then that’s a problem," Young said.
 "But if someone is accusing you of making anti-Semitic comments because they don't like you as a woman of color, then that's also a problem."